andrrocity/jvePilot/README.md

 ### **Safety Notes**
 * This is my experimental branch, so I'm not responsible for any damage this may cause to
-* OpenPilot still does not have direct control of the gas and breaks!
+* OpenPilot still does not have direct control of the gas and brakes!
-Changing the ACC speed does not always result in the vehicle breaking unless the difference in speed is large enough.
+Changing the ACC speed does not always result in the vehicle braking unless the difference in speed is large enough.
 If the speed difference is small, the vehicle just lets off the gas.
 * ACC can't go slower that 20mph
 * ACC doesn't do a good job at seeing things that are already stopped